Connect with us

 He added that no matter who serves in his position, he does not believe the community will see the change they are looking for without first coming together.

-Jennifer Adams Williams moved to Cleveland because her husband’s is native to the area and said the district is “unlike anything she has ever seen.”
+Jennifer Adams Williams moved to Cleveland because her husband’s family is native to the area and said the district is “unlike anything she has ever seen.”

 Her older daughter, a student at Cleveland Central High School, had been a part of the STAR program, an academic enrichment program, in elementary and middle school but was disappointed to discover a lack of advanced classes at the high school to continue to be challenged.
 Williams also expressed frustration with the district for discontinuing the STAR program altogether.